libp2p/specs/webrtc/README.md

 - Can _Browser_ control the lifecycle of its local TLS certificate, i.e. can _Browser_ use the same TLS certificate for multiple WebRTC connections?

+- Can two _Browsers_ exchange their SDP packets via a third server node using Circuit Relay v2 and DCUtR?
+Instead of exchanging the original SDP packets, could they exchange their multiaddr and construct the remote's SDP packet based on it?

 ### Securing the connection

 While WebRTC offers confidentiality and integrity via TLS, one still needs to